WP1 - Project management

 - Risk management and definition of contingency planning.

 Summary of work performed in WP1

-Continuous meetings are held to align process, budget and risk and continuous reporting has been undertaken during the periods.
+Continuous meetings were held to align process, budget and risk and continuous reporting were undertaken during the project.

-There are several subcontracting activities conducted as part of this project.
-The control of the tendering process to ensure maximum value for both FPP and the EU is performed by the management.
-Several key partnerships with industry specialists has been established and these all progress satisfactorily.
+Several subcontracting activities were conducted as part of this project.
+The control of the tendering process to ensure maximum value for both FPP and the EU was performed by the management.
+Several key partnerships with industry specialists were established during the project and they all continue to progress satisfactorily.

-Strict budget control is applied throughout the project and the budget is continuously updated and presented together with progress status at board meetings throughout the duration of the project.
-During period 3 a new business plan has been approved by the board and a capital raise has been initiated.
-The capital raise will be completed during period 4 to support the further development of the project.
+Strict budget control was applied throughout the project and the budget was continuously updated and presented together with progress status at board meetings throughout the duration of the project.
+During period 3 a new business plan was approved by the board and a capital raise was initiated.
+The capital raise will be completed during Q3 2017 to support the further development of the project.

 A website was launched in period 1 to provide the public with information about the EU project and ongoing progress.
 During period 3 a new version of the website which supports the business and strategy development was launched (the website you are on now).
-The website integrates with LinkedIn as a direct news feed, it is more visually engaging and the content is focused on the business outcomes of the project rather than the more technical aspects.
+The website integrates with LinkedIn, it is more visually engaging and the content is focused on the business outcomes of the project rather than the more technical aspects.

-Management of the project risk and contingency follow up is an important tool.
-As stated in the application, review on the progress, milestones and objectives has been added to the board meeting gross agenda as the goals of the project and the overall goal of the company are significantly linked.
-Discussions on board level secure continued updates and focus on the progress towards milestone and objectives.
+Management of the project risk and contingency follow up has been an important tool and review on the progress, milestones and objectives were added to the board meeting gross agenda as the goals of the project and the overall goal of the company are significantly linked.
+Discussions on board level secured continued updates and focus on the progress towards milestones and objectives throughout the project.